tobek/laminae/00-v-facets.md

 </div>

 Upon reading this, several of these facets are likely to strike you as more essential than others.
 Readers will vary in such assessments.
 All readers, however, will find that regardless of personal resonance, each of these facets *exists*, and various actors align themselves with these facets with more or less rigidity.

+differences here between individuals or cultures can be extremely hard to bridge, for everyone judges others by their internal compasses which have been calibrated to these facets in such a way as to make it hard to see how others are different.

 Within the observational structure of these absolutes, personal and cultural alignments manifest all manner of relative judgments.
 For instance many of those driven by REF[Empathy] find those loyal to REF[Power] as something akin to evil, while the latter will disdain the former as weak and ineffective.
 TODO